 The Chaowei DVB66 is an indoor/outdoor antenna that sells for under $20, but offers a unique compact design that stands apart from the mudflap aesthetics of most inexpensive antennas, plus it can be used outdoors as well as in the living room.
 When tested indoors, it pulled in a respectable 14 channels.

-MORE: Read our full review of the Chaowei DVB66 Digital HDTV Indoor/Outdoor Antenna.
+Read our full Chaowei DVB66 Digital HDTV Indoor/Outdoor Antenna review.

 The bright-blue HomeWorx antenna stands out, not only for the colorful design, but because it's also a respectable performer that sells for less than $10.
 Whether it's for a freshman dorm or your home living room, it's a sweet deal for basic cord cutting.
 It comes with a clip-on stand, allowing the 8.25 x 4.75-inch antenna to sit on a tabletop or, with the aid of an included suction cup, adhere to any window.

 We were able to view 19 different channels playing everything from McCloud to Miffy.
 And since the HomeWorx antenna doesn't have an amplifier, there's no need to worry about finding a USB port or adapter.
 The only limitation: a very short 56-inch cable, which will limit your placement options for receiving signals.

 6. Antop AT-108 Paper Thin Indoor TV Antenna

 A good backup antenna

 Channels Received: 8 | Rated Range: 30 miles | 1080p Reception: Yes | Size: 9.37 x 5.43 inches | Cable Length: 10 feet | Amplified: No